tuttinator/transcribeme/USAGE.md

 `streamio-ffmpeg` may or may not work under JRuby, not yet tested.

-RubyMotion - this gem uses synchronous connections, and other stuff making it inappropriate.
+RubyMotion - this gem uses synchronous connections making it inappropriate.
 A RubyMotion-specific gem is in the works.

 ###### Actually uploading files